 Official Opening Ceremonies

 The future of our nation - the children - will enjoy a multitude of activities for the entire afternoon.
-Free children’s activities are offered throughout the day including face painting, cookie decorating, tattoos, flag making, crafts, pins, seedlings, bounce rides, sidewalk chalk, hula hoops, cotton candy, popcorn, bubbles, and so much more!
+FREE children’s activities are offered throughout the day including face painting, tattoos, flag making, crafts, pins, seedlings, bounce rides, sidewalk chalk, hula hoops, bubbles, badminton, hockey and so much more!
 There will be something for all ages – free of charge all day long.
-We will have many favorite characters with us such as Super Mario, Hello Kitty, Spiderman, and a few others.
-The children’s activities are set up in King Square, City Market, Loyalist Plaza, Market Square and on the Boardwalk.
-The huge bounce rides that have become so popular are also setup in King’s Square, Loyalist Plaza, and on the Boardwalk.
-Bungee jumping in Loyalist Plaza is always a hit and we are bringing it back again this year.
-We will be adding a Photo Booth to the festivities this year with Canada themed props.
-Family and friends can put on some garb and get their photo taken as a lasting memory of their Canada Day Celebrations in Saint John.
-Please follow Market Square on Instagram and Twitter @marketsquaresj and post all of your amazing Canada Day photos!
+Beauty & the Beast will be here to perform and you'll see them on the Boardwalk and in the Atrium, all day long!
+The children’s activities are set up in King Square, City Market, Loyalist Plaza, Market Square and on the Boardwalk - create a Canada 150 Ceramic Tile or design your own Canada 150 T-shirt!
+HMCS Brunswicker will be onsite with their training boat and giveawaysl The huge bounce rides that have become so popular along with Bungee jumping in Loyalist Plaza are always a hit and we are bringing it all back again this year.
+Please follow Market Square on Instagram and Twitter @marketsquaresj and post all of your amazing Canada Day photos, #CANADA150SJ!

 New Brunswick Museum FREE ADMISSION

-One of the few surviving buildings of the Great Fire of 1877, the Loyalist House serves as a proud reminder of Saint John's British Loyalist heritage and tours will be conducted throughout the day.
+This year our very own Loyalist House built in 1817 is turning 200 years old!
+It is one of the few surviving buildings of the Great Fire of 1877.
+The Loyalist House serves as a proud reminder of Saint John's British Loyalist heritage and tours will be conducted throughout the day.
+Enjoy birthday cake, beverages and special treats.

 FREE Historic Trolley Rides